nimh-dsst/osm/README.md

 # How to setup and run the application
 - After cloning the repo, navigate into the project's root directory by running `cd osm_cli`
 - Run `python -m venv venv` to create a Virtual Environment
-- Depending on your system, run the approriate command to Activate the Virtual Environment
+- Depending on your system, run the appropriate command to Activate the Virtual Environment
 Windows: `venv\Scripts\activate`<br>
 macOS and Linux: `source venv/bin/activate`